Oradimi/KanColle-English-Patch-KCCP/README.md

 to add the mod by checking "Enable assets modifier", saving, then clicking on "Add a patcher".\
 From there, select the "EN-patch.mod.json" file inside of the master folder.

 Don't forget to close KanColle and clear your browser cache!
+Be sure to select\
+all time cache rather than last hour, and only select the relevant option.\
-If some assets still\
-aren't patched, repeat the process until satisfaction.\
+If some assets still aren't patched, repeat the process until satisfaction.\
 (be aware that this mod is a WIP, so expect some untranslated stuff)

 To disable raw text patching (ship names etc.), open the "EN-patch.mod.json"\